8 min read

 Now, let's talk about the failover.
 In IoT-like applications, let's say a smart city where a car is driving around, and that car needs to connect to multiple clusters, so it has low latency, instant access to messages.
 A car may want to failover from listening to one cluster to another.
 Well, what happens is, because these partitionlet data structures are copied in a consistent manner, where all of the data is transferred, so all of the messages, all of the offsets for those messages, and all of the consumer cursors are replicating.
 When a car needs to failover from one cluster to the other, not only are the messages consistent with the same offsets in both clusters, the destination cluster has already received information about that specific car, so that when it fails over, this cluster is expecting it, and it can feed it messages right where it left off.

 That should cover our major differentiators and how we did it.
-If you want to get started for free, MapR Streams is in our community edition.
+If you want to get started for free, MapR Event Store is in our community edition.
 We also have a stand-alone streams edition, so you get started with just streams.
 You don't need to buy it in converged edition, although that's also available.
 Please feel free to comment on the video, and stay engaged with us.
 Thanks!